 What is the Carb on a Glass Hand Pipe?

 As we mentioned before, the shape of bowls and hand pipes can vary by style.
 Some glass pipes are shaped like spoons, with a simple, flat design.
-Others are created in the popular Sherlock Holmes style.
+Others are crafted in the recognizable style of Sherlock Holmes.
 Some smokers prefer hand pipes that are shaped in the standard tobacco style, with a long, straight pipe.
-Bubblers are slightly larger than the normal glass hand pipes, allowing for water filtration in the same style as a bong.
+Bubblers are slightly larger than the normal glass pipes, permitting water filtration in the same style as a bong.
 One of the major similarities between these glass pipe styles is the carb.

 The carb is a small hole on the glass pipe.
-It is generally located directly next to the bowl, which is where the dry herb is packed.
+It's located directly next to the bowl, which is where the dry herb is packed.
 Experienced smokers know exactly how to work their thumbs over the carbs to control airflow.
 However, it may also be on the front of the hand pipe.
 While the carb is subtle on some hand pipes, the carb hole can also be a crucial part of the design.

 What is the Purpose of the Carb Hole?

-Believe it or not, the carb hole on a glass hand pipe is quite important for the smoking process.
+Believe it or not, the carb hole on a glass hand pipe is extremely integral to the smoking process.